-Bucaramanga has a well-connected public transportation system, including buses and taxis, making it easy to explore the city.
+Bucaramanga has a well-connected public transportation system, making it easy to explore the city.

-Try the local delicacies such as 'arepas' and 'hormigas culonas' (big-bottomed ants), which are a regional specialty.
+Try the local delicacies such as arepas and hormigas culonas (big-bottomed ants), a regional specialty.

-The city enjoys a pleasant climate year-round, but it's best to carry an umbrella during the rainy season from April to November.
+The city enjoys a pleasant climate year-round, but it's best to carry an umbrella during the rainy season.

-Summers are warm and ideal for exploring the city's outdoor attractions.
+Summers are warm and ideal for outdoor activities in the city's many parks.

-Fall offers a pleasant climate, perfect for hiking and outdoor activities.
+Fall offers a pleasant climate, perfect for exploring the city's cultural sites.

-Winters are mild, making it a good time to experience the city's cultural events and festivals.
+Winters in Bucaramanga are mild, making it a great time to enjoy the city's vibrant urban life.

 COP $